 5. Get Travel Insurance

-We buy insurance from World Nomads or SafetyWing.
-They’re both trusted travel medical insurance providers used by many long-term travelers.
-Read my article on why we buy travel insurance for a breakdown of the two.
-You can follow the links to get a free quote from World Nomads or SafetyWing.
+We buy travel insurance from SafetyWing.
+They’re a popular travel insurance company used by many long-term travelers.
+You can follow the link to get a free quote from SafetyWing.

 Thanks for stopping by and have an awesome time surfing and food tripping in La Union!

 These are some of the things we brought with us to San Juan.
-If you’d like to see else we bring on trips, then you can check out our “What’s in Our Backpack?” post.
+If you’d like to see else we bring on trips, then you’re welcome to take a peek inside our backpack.
 (NOTE: The following links are affiliate links.)

-This travel guide contains affiliate links.
-What that means is we’ll get a small commission if you make a booking at no additional cost to you.
+This San Juan, La Union travel guide contains affiliate links, meaning we’ll get a small commission if you make a booking or purchase at no extra cost to you.
 We only recommend products and services that we use ourselves and firmly believe in.
-We really appreciate your support as this helps us make more of these free travel guides.
+We really appreciate your support as it helps us make more of these free travel guides.
 Thank you!